AntoineOrsoni/pyats-devnet-se-hour/README.md

 ## 1. Get structured show command output

-In the second exercice, we will leverage Genie parsers to get a structured output (JSON).
+In the second exercise, we will leverage Genie parsers to get a structured output (JSON).
 Complete list of interfaces.

 ### Output example